sabbir-rupom/akaash-rest-api/README.md

 # REST-API PHP-Template
-A RESTful API template driven by flight-PHP framework
+A RESTful API template in PHP driven by *flight microframework*

 **NOTE:** This template is based on my recent API development experiences.
 I will not boast that its a very good template.
 This project may have some serious design flaws- which I may need to overcome in recent days.
 But I have tried my best to include some basic functionalities